Saturday, November 2, 2024

 Ideally the teacher you select should have years of experience.
 What about brand new teachers, just starting out?
 Everyone has to start somewhere.
 However, you'd want to think carefully about lessons with someone who has little or no experience.
 If that is the case, you'd need to ask a lot of questions about their approach to teaching, what and where they studied, as well as asking them to play for you.
 If any teacher tells you they can't really play, for whatever reason, that should be a red flag.

 Many private teachers teach in their homes.
 If that is the case, the studio should look professional.
 There should be no distractions from family members, pets, phone calls, etc. during the lesson.
 Some teachers rent a studio in, for example, a piano store.
 If the teacher doesn't have a quality piano at home or some other reason for not wanting to have students come to his/her house, you should ask questions about that.
 Personally, I find those spaces somewhat dreary and uninspiring.
-They also will not have a high quality piano.
+They also will probably not have a high quality piano.

 You wouldn't want to take advice from a doctor or lawyer or financial planner who is not a professional.
 Why should piano be any different?
 If you don't have a good teacher, you may find you don't enjoy it and don't make progress.
 You might even think it was your fault -- that you didn't have "what it takes" to play the piano.
 But the burden is on the teacher to do their utmost to help you make progress while having fun.
 Hopefully this post, and all the others, have helped you learn what to look for in a teacher.